 *PSC: Public Sector Consumers

 Aerial Bundled Cables

-In order to better serve our consumers and in line with KE’s commitment, Aerial Bundled Cables (ABC) installation has been launched as part of the solution to challenges Karachi faces.
+In order to better serve our consumers and in line with KE’s commitment, Aerial Bundled Cables (ABC) installation was launched as part of the solution to challenges Karachi faces.
 ABC are overhead power lines consisting of a number of insulated wires bundled tightly together.
-It is a safer and more reliable way of conducting electricity and it requires less maintenance.
+It is a safer and more reliable way of conducting electricity.
 Most importantly ABC prevents power theft through the use of kundas/hooks.
 KE is using Aerial Bundled Cables to put an end to kunda culture in the city and spread Ujala in lives of majority of bill paying customers of Karachi.

-Following the success of the pilot project, 3100 Pole-Mounted Transformers have been converted to ABCs.
-As a result of this initiative KE has successfully converted high-loss areas to low loss through enhanced reliability of power supply and paved the way for better livelihoods, education, health and an improved quality of life.
+Following the success of ABC Project, to date, over 7,500 Pole-Mounted Transformers have been converted to ABCs.
+As a result of this initiative KE has successfully converted high-loss areas to low loss through enhanced reliability of power supply and paved way for better livelihoods, education, health and an improved quality of life.
 Click here to read more about how KE is changing lives through this initiative.

 Mobile Meter Reading